gep13/gep13/input/blog/using-a-wp7-to-automate-my-house.md

 ---
-Title: Using a WP7 to automate my house…
+Title: Using a WP7 to automate my house...
 Published: 14/5/2011
 Tags:
 - HttpWebRequest